checkr/oauth-docs/checkr_oauth_integration_guide.md

 OAuth 2 is a protocol that lets you have access to Checkr account's data that have authorized your application, without knowing their API key or password.
 Before getting started, please email clients@checkr.com to register your application.

 Every Checkr partner will have its own OAuth application associated with a unique `client_id` and `client_secret` which will be used in the OAuth flow.
-The `client_secret` must not be shared.
 The `client_secret` should not be shared.

 ## 1. Flow
 When a user wants to connect their Checkr account to your platform, they’ll go through these steps: